makeruniverse/docs/docs/blog/posts/Team-energy.md

 In other words: Our goal in any innovation project is to find out what our goal is.

 Which makes it hard to measure progress.
-We simply cannot know how many tasks we have to accomplish until we arrive at a solution, if we don't know the solution yet.
+We cannot know how many tasks we have to accomplish, if we don't know the solution yet.

-So what can we measure?
-Energy.
+But progress is more than the amount of tasks we accomplish.
+It is about energy.

-Teams with a high level of energy may not be smarter and they may not find solutions faster.
-But they  also not get things right.
-But it is the energy that keeps them going until they get there.
+It is the energy that keeps teams going until they get somewhere.
 Energy is what keeps projects alive, not money.